acefive/cs6300individual/Assignment5/design-information.md

 	* Edit any of the above steps as necessary.
 	* Save the complete cryptogram.
 	* View a confirmation that the name assigned to the cryptogram is unique and return to the main menu, or be returned to editing the cryptogram after any error is displayed.
+	* *Just like adding players, administrators can add cryptograms, and the construction function inside of cryptogram class need these parameters.
+These are attributes of cryptogram class.
+While creating cryptograms, the operation will return if the name is unique.
+Here the method of returning uniqueness is not our concern, and we just assume that after creation, the operation returns and the administrator will need to return to menu or edit the attributes of the cryptogram.*
 7. The encrypted phrase for the cryptogram will be generated for each player starting a new cryptogram by:
 	* Replacing each letter with another letter randomly, so that all of any particular letter are replaced with the same other letter, such as all A’s becoming C’s, and every letter is paired with a unique encrypted letter.
 	* Preserving the capitalization in the original phrase.
 	* Preserving any non-alphabetic characters (such as punctuation or white space) unaltered.
+	* *There is a randomize operation in the cryptogram class*
 8. To choose and then solve a cryptogram, a player will:
 	* View the list of all unsolved cryptograms alongside their status as in progress or unstarted, and choose a cryptogram to solve.
 	* View the chosen cryptogram and number of incorrect solution attempts remaining (starting at whatever number is allowed for the player’s difficulty level for that cryptogram).
 If the cryptogram has not been played by this player before, the fully encrypted phrase should be generated and displayed.
 If the cryptogram is in progress, the previous state of the phrase should be displayed.